stepherg/bbfdm/docs/guide/bbfdmd.md

 `bbfdmd` daemon use `libbbfdm-ubus` library to expose datamodel over ubus.

-When a ubus method is called it first fills `bbfdm_data_t` structure with the necessary information, then proceeds the `Get/Set/Operate/Add/Del` operation based on that information.
+When a ubus method is called it first fills `bbfdm_data_t` structure with the necessary information, then register the micro-services information defined for each JSON service file after that proceeds the `Get/Set/Operate/Add/Del` operation based on that information.

 To load the datamodel definitions from a DotSO file, it looks for a 'tDynamicObj' symbol and use it to create the base entry object, for datamodel operations it rely on libbbfdm-api's `bbf_entry_method` which process the datamodel operation on input path and produces result in list/blob, which further gets responded over ubus.

 In short, it covers/supports all methods introduced in `TR-069` and `TR-369` by using the `bbf_entry_method` API from `libbbfdm-api`  with the different methods and the existing data-model available with `libbbfdm`.

-> Note: In general, bbfdmd does not reload the services after updating the configs, higher layer applications (i.e. icwmp, obuspa) usages `bbf.config` to apply the configs and reloads the services, please check `bbf.config` documentation for more details.
+> Note1: In general, bbfdmd does not reload the services after updating the configs, higher layer applications (i.e. icwmp, obuspa) usages `bbf.config` to apply the configs and reloads the services, please check `bbf.config` documentation for more details.

+> Note2: All RPC method's output is stored directly in a blob buffer, which can be used at the end by Ubus reply API to expose the data and reducing CPU usage of `bbfdmd` daemon.

 ## Input and output Schema(s)